choiharam/ofxShaderTrail/README.md

 The example shows a white circle moving around the screen with the trail effect applied.

 By default, the mix-ratio between the current and the previous frames is set to `0.044`.
-But it can be changed by calling `.setAmount(float)`.
+It can be changed by calling `.setAmount(float)`.
+The range is from 0.0 to 1.0.

 Licence
 -------